qiyfoundation/Qiy-Scheme/Qiy Scheme Documentation.md

 It is the responsibility of the Executive Board of the Qiy Foundation to create or dissolve a Work Stream and to approve its Terms of Reference.

-A Work Stream prepares drafts concerning the management, further development and maintenance of the Qiy Scheme for consideration by the Supervisory Authority.
+A Work Stream prepares drafts concerning the management, further development and maintenance of the Qiy Scheme for consideration by the Executive Board.

 A Work Stream may establish working groups, if required.
 When this is the case, the Work Stream shall decide on the rules for the working group, within the scope of the Qiy Foundation’s Rules & Regulations and the Work Stream Procedures.